alainkaegi/pythonorama/data_structures/array_based.md

         self._data = new_data
 ```

-ArrayQueue is similar to ArrayStack, with the front of the queue at index 0, but there are complications.
+`ArrayQueue` is similar to `ArrayStack`, with the front of the queue at index 0, but there are complications.

 Enqueuing works just like pushing at first.
 To dequeue, you need to return the item at index 0, but then what?
 You could shift everything over (and decrement `_size`) so that that the queue begins at index 0, but that would take linear time.
 A better solution is to maintain two numbers, `_front` and `_back`.
 The front item is at index `_front` and the next available index is `_back`.